 Plopping is a method used to promote a natural curl pattern and remove some dampness.

-Remove your hair from the towel and get ready to add styling product still with you head upside down.
+There are two ways of adding styling products to your hair before you plop your hair or after.
+I would not advise leaving your hair wrapped up for too long if putting product on first.
+Try both ways to see which way world best for you.
+After plopping remove your hair from the towel and get ready to add styling product still with you head upside down.
 You can use Mousse, gel, or curling custard to add definition to your hair.
 There are even hair sprays on the market now which are curly girl friendly.

 Drying your hair.

 One of the best ways to dry your curls is to let them dry naturally, this is healthy and non drying.
-This is however not practical for everyone and for some with hair that is not as curly may not work as well.
+This is however not practical for everyone and for some with hair that is not as curly it may not work as well.

 Crunchy is good!
 After your hair is 100% dry it should appear crunchy.
 This means you have held your curl and locked in some moisture.
 This is called a cast and I have found this is the most important component of creating a frizz free curl.